euri10/pth_utils/README.md

   --help  Show this message and exit.

 Commands:
-  checker  Builds a list of snatched MP3s that have a... grabber  Grabs an entire artist discography or a...
+  checker  Builds a list of snatched MP3s that have a FLAC.
+You can set up
+           notifications for artists where there is NO FLAC and you snatched the MP3 grabber  Grabs an entire artist discography or a collage given filters

 ```